Heathkit: Kit era comes to a close

 Selling kit computers not designed to be shipped preassembled sometimes caused problems, so the Z-100 was the first Heath/Zenith computer not designed first as a kit.
+By 1982 preassembled computers outsold kit versions four to one.
 While Heath/Zenith's computer business was successful, the growing popularity of home computers as a hobby hurt the company because many customers began writing computer programs instead of assembling Heathkits.

-While their assembly was still an interesting and educational hobby, kits were no longer less expensive than preassembled products; BYTE reported in 1984 that the kit version of the Z-150 IBM PC compatible cost $100 more than the preassembled computer from some dealers, but needed about 20 hours and soldering skills to assemble.
-The continuation of the integration trend (printed circuit boards, integrated circuits, etc.), and mass production of electronics (especially computer manufacturing overseas and plug-in modules) eroded the basic Heathkit business model.
+While their assembly was still an interesting and educational hobby, kits were no longer less expensive than preassembled products.
+BYTE reported in 1984 that the kit version of the Z-150 IBM PC compatible cost $100 more than the preassembled computer from some dealers, but needed about 20 hours and soldering skills to assemble.
+The Heathkit version of the Zenith SupersPort 286 weighs one pound more than the preassembled computer.

+The continuation of the integration trend (printed circuit boards, integrated circuits, etc.), and mass production of electronics, especially computer manufacturing overseas and plug-in modules, eroded the basic Heathkit business model.
 Assembling a kit might still be fun, but it could no longer save much money.
 The switch to surface mount components and LSI ICs finally made it impossible for the home assembler to construct an electronic device for significantly less money than assembly line factory products.

+By 1986 Heathkit stores were called "Heath/Zenith Computers & Electronics Centers", with "The Kit Center" one of four sections with computers, service, and training.
 As sales of its kits dwindled during the decade, Heath relied on its training materials and a new venture in home automation and lighting products to stay afloat.
 When Zenith eventually sold ZDS to Groupe Bull in 1989, Heathkit was included in the deal.

-In March 1992, Heath closed its stores and announced that it was discontinuing electronic kits after 45 years.
-The company had been the last sizable survivor of a dozen kit manufacturers from the 1960s, outlasting Knightkit, Dynaco, Allied and Eico among others.
+In March 1992, Heath closed its stores.
+By the "Heath/Zenith Computers" locations were, while still profitable, essentially computer stores for Zenith and Apple Computer products, no longer selling kits.
+Most floor space was used for non-retail corporate sales despite the stores' retail locations.
+The company also announced that it was discontinuing electronic kits after 45 years.
+Heath had been the last sizable survivor of a dozen kit manufacturers from the 1960s, outlasting Knightkit, Dynaco, Allied and Eico among others.

 In 1995, Bull sold Heathkit to a private investor group called HIG, which then sold it to another investment group in 1998.
 Wanting to only concentrate on the educational products, this group sold the Heath/Zenith name and products to DESA International, a maker of specialty tools and heaters.
 In late 2008, Heathkit Educational Systems sold a large portion of its physical collection of legacy kit schematics and manuals along with permission to make reproductions to Don Peterson, though it still retained the copyrights and trademarks, and had pointers to people that could help with the older equipment.